 Nourishing Foods for Labor

-As I’m writing this, our labor bag is officially packed and we are (anxiously) awaiting Baby Bob’s arrival.
+As I’m writing this, our labor bag is officially packed and we are (anxiously) awaiting our baby’s arrival.
 (Perhaps by the time this is published we’ll have a cute little bundle to share).

 Birth is an extremely athletic event— labor can last from several hours to a few days (I’m hoping to be on the shorter end)— and like any marathon of an event it requires some nourishment to avoid exhaustion.
 Luckily, in Portland, most hospitals and birthing centers are open to eating during labor.
 Though, the longer you can labor at home, the more freedom you’ll have over food and movement.

 We had a very supported and wonderful hospital birth with our daughter.
 I sipped on coconut water through contractions.
 Shane somehow conjured up a sandwich for himself.

 We had an excellent doula, midwife, and nursing team and happily welcomed our baby girl just after 10pm.
 The downside of birthing in the middle of the night— the hospital cafeteria is closed.
 We hadn’t even considered that there wouldn’t be food available for us afterwards (partly because during our tour they hadn’t mentioned the cafeteria closing).
 We were doubly screwed, because I’d gone into labor, somewhat suddenly, while making dinner that— so I hadn’t eaten much prior to birth either.

 Luckily my parents had driven down to greet their new granddaughter and kindly hunted down food for us.
 Care to guess what is the only thing open in the ‘burbs at 11pm?
 Jack in the Box.
 So I inhaled what I deemed the world’s GREATEST milkshake and teriyaki chicken bowl.
 It’s amazing what adrenaline coursing through your body will convince you is the greatest thing in the world.